Use the Finder web part to help employees find Forms and Templates right within the page.

 That’s it, the app will recognize this is a link and behave appropriately.

-Do you have more than 5,000 documents in your library?
+Known Issue: Got more than 5,000 documents in your library?

 Due to limits in SharePoint Online, if you have more than 5,000 items in your document library you’ll have to split them in separate libraries for the Finder to pick them up.